What are Suspicious Activity Reports and how do they combat financial crime?

-SARs form a core part of the strategy of law enforcement in their battle against money laundering, terrorist financing, fraud, and other financial crime.
+SARs form a core part of the strategy of law enforcement in their battle against money laundering money laundering, terrorist financing, fraud, and other financial crime financial crime.
 The intelligence they provide on suspected criminals includes information such as phone numbers, addresses, company details, investment activity, bank accounts and details of other assets.

-SARs are required of anyone working in a regulated sector, primarily by part 7 of the Proceeds of Crime Act 2002 (POCA) and the Terrorism Act 2000, with support from the Money Laundering Regulations (MLRs) of 2017.
+Suspicious activity reports SARs are required of anyone working in a regulated sector, primarily by part 7 of the Proceeds of Crime Act 2002 (POCA)and the Terrorism Act 2000, with support from the Money Laundering Regulations (MLRs) of 2017.
 It is possible that people and organisations working outside the financial sector may need to file SARs as well, and firms should seek clarity from their industry regulators, professional bodies, or legal advisors on what their obligations are.

-How are SARs used to combat financial crime?
+How are Suspicious ActivityReports used to combat financial crime?

-- £172 million was denied to possible criminals suspected of money laundering, up 31% from the previous reporting period.
+- £240.1 million was denied to possible criminals suspected of money laundering, down 12% from the previous reporting period.
+There was an increased number of cases where assets were denied however the total value is lower than the previous period.

-Although the usefulness of good suspicious activity reporting is noted, the increase in money laundering and other financial crimes (on average, the UKFIU receives over 460,000 SARs per year), is a clear indication that all players in the AML regime must work together to finally beat the criminals.
-Reporters, law enforcement agencies, supervisors, regulators, trade bodies and other relevant partners will need to co-operate closely now and in the future.
+Although the usefulness of good suspicious activity reporting is noted, the increase in money laundering and other financial crimes (on average, the UKFIU receives over 800,000 SARs per year), is a clear indication that all players in the AML regime must work together to finally beat the criminals.
+Reporters, law enforcement agencies, supervisors, regulators, trade bodies and other relevant partners will need toco-operate closely now and in the future.

-What makes a good SAR and how can they be improved?
+What makes a good Suspicious Activity Report and how can they be improved?

 We have seen that well-written SARs can be highly effective in combating financial crime.
 The UKFIU guidelines emphasise conciseness, thoroughness of the information provided, and clarity about the reasons for suspicions being raised.
 A SAR Glossary Codes and Reporting Routes booklet, which is regularly updated, is also available.